Horn of Africa: Modern history

 In 1958, on the eve of neighboring Somalia's independence in 1960, a referendum was held in the territory to decide whether to join the Somali Republic or to remain with France.
 The referendum favoured continued association with France, partly due to a combined yes vote by the sizable Afar ethnic group and resident Europeans.
 There was also reports of widespread vote rigging, with the French expelling thousands of Somalis before the polls.
 The majority of those who voted no were Somalis who were strongly in favour of joining a united Somalia, as had been proposed by Mahmoud Harbi, Vice President of the Government Council.
 Harbi was killed in a plane crash two years later.
 Djibouti finally gained its independence from France in 1977.
 Hassan Gouled Aptidon, a Somali politician who had campaigned for a yes vote in the referendum of 1958, became the nation's first president (1977–1999).
 In early 2011, the Djiboutian citizenry took part in a series of protests against the long-serving government, which were associated with the larger Arab Spring demonstrations.
 The unrest eventually subsided by April of the year, and Djibouti's ruling People's Rally for Progress party was re-elected to office.

 The Dervish existed for 25 years, from 1895 until 1920.
 The Turks named Hassan Emir of the Somali nation, and the Germans promised to officially recognize any territories the Dervishes were to acquire.
 After a quarter of a century of holding the British at bay, the Dervishes were finally defeated in 1920 as a direct consequence of Britain's new policy of aerial bombardment.
 As a result of this bombardment, former Dervish territories were turned into a protectorate of Britain.
 Italy faced similar opposition from Somali Sultans and armies, and did not acquire full control of modern Somalia until the Fascist era in late 1927.
 This occupation lasted until 1941, and was replaced by a British military administration.
-Former British Somaliland would remain a protectorate, while Italian Somaliland became a trusteeship.
+Former British Somaliland would remain, along with Italian Somaliland, a trusteeship of Italy, between 1950 and 1960.
 The Union of the two countries in 1960 formed the Somali Republic.
 A civilian government was formed, and on 20 July 1961, through a popular referendum, the constitution drafted in 1960 was ratified.